 What Is Hand-Arm Vibration Syndrome?

-- Raynaud’s disease secondary to HAVS.
-This means the blood vessels in the hands will narrow when a patient is cold or stressed and the affected areas will turn blue or white.
+- Raynaud’s disease – this means the blood vessels in the hands will narrow when a patient is cold or stressed

 How Does A Patient Get HAVS?